Pearl Anderson: Reception

 Following the announcement of Hope's casting, Justin Harp from Digital Spy believed that Pearl could be "the pick-me-up" that Walter needs following his recent struggles, and he questioned whether there could be "more than friendship blooming" between the two characters.
 His colleague, Susannah Alexander, also questioned whether there was romance on the cards, and believed that it was "clear" that Walter was "very pleased" by Pearl's arrival.
 However, she added that Pearl would have to "contend" with Walter's family, and believed that she had taken her promise to look after the family "seriously".
 Alice Penwill from Inside Soap wrote that she wanted to see more of the "Anderson ladies" as she believed that Pearl, Zoe and Sharon were all "brilliant".
 Joe Anderton from Digital Spy believed that Pearl was "stuck between a rock and a hard place" when she was having a dilemma over where to reveal where DeMarcus was hiding.
 Stephen Patterson from Metro believed that Pearl being reported by Zoe was a "huge portrayal" and questioned whether Pearl could forgive Zoe and if she would face prison.
 Anderton from Digital Spy called it a "shock arrest" and believed that viewers would be surprised.
 Sarah Ellis from Inside Soap wrote that Pearl was "thrust upon" Martine and that she got her feet "well and truly" under the table in the Deveraux house.
 Ellis later called Jack and Pearl's relationship the "hottest new romance in Hollyoaks", and added that they proved that it was not just "young'uns who can make a public display of affection" due to their "shock smooch" in the middle of the pub.
 She added that their pair have a "blossoming romance".
 Daniel Kilkelly from Digital Spy believed that there was "clearly" chemistry between Pearl and Jack and commented, "Romance is in the air".
 Kilkelly also believed that Pearl was proving to be a "good sounding board" for Frankie when they began working in the shop together.
 The abuse storyline that Pearl and Frankie were involved in was well received by viewers.
 In 2025, Joe Anderton from Digital Spy called Pearl and Jack's brief split a "heartbreaking twist" and branded them a "beloved couple".
+Later that year, Chloe Timms from Inside Soap wrote that she could not wait for Pearl and Jack's wedding.